 This event was part of the United Planet Faith & Science Initiative, which brings faith and science leaders together to catalyze shifts in society to address climate change.
 It is part of a series of events in late 2014 taking place on three continents in New York, Jerusalem, and Lima.
 The events coincide with UN climate talks and aim to generate tangible environmental action within faith-based communities.
 In regards to environmental challenges, Bishop William Shomali said, “We need to collaborate together– Christians, Muslims, Jews, Buddhists, and Hindus.
 Ecology unites the religions.
 If we speak together as religious leaders, our impact is really stronger.”
 In the Holy Land, members of the three Abrahamic traditions all share the importance of being stewards of Creation.
 Rabbi Michael Melchior, former Member of Knesset and co-founder of the Knesset environmental caucus, said that “the holy city of Jerusalem sometimes goes astray to points of violence, but really we can make it a gate to Heaven.
 The world really belongs to God, and all of us are temporary residents in this world, which we have been given to take care of.”

 The Conference was held at the Mishkenot Sha’ananim Conference Center in Jerusalem, and was co-organized by the Konrad Adenauer Foundation, the Interfaith Center for Sustainable Development, and the Salesian Pontifical University.
 To view the event schedule, click here.
+To read more about the conference, click here.
+Videos of the conference can be viewed here and news articles regarding the conference can be found here.

 Subscribe to Our Blog